-Make use of contemporary resources, like automated payment settings, to help ensure that you consistently pay bills on time.
+Make use of resources like automated payments to help ensure you consistently pay bills on time.
 This feature is especially useful if you have multiple payments you’re in charges of, such as utilities, school loans, car payments, child care and mortgage payments.

 Checking your credit score regularly can help you gauge your progress as you work to improve your score.
 You can do this anytime, anywhere with Credit Sense, a tool that can help you stay on top of your credit by providing your latest credit score and report.
 Available to all Minster Bank customers through the mobile app and online banking, it’s free to use and will NOT impact your credit score.
 Click below to learn more.

 >> Start Using Credit Sense Now <<

 This blog was originally published by Minster Bank in May 2018 and updated in January 2023.